U.N. says it abandons aid delivery after Syria insisted on dangerous route

 REBEL INFIGHTING

-International donors pledged more than $2.4 billion (1.4 billion pounds) on Wednesday for the U.N. aid efforts in Syria, U.N.
+International donors pledged more than $2.4 billion (£1.4 billion) on Wednesday for the U.N. aid efforts in Syria, U.N.
 Secretary-General Ban Ki-moon said, following the largest appeal in U.N. history last month, for $6.5 billion.

 At the conference in Kuwait, U.N. humanitarian chief Valerie Amos said all sides in the conflict had shown "total disregard for their responsibilities under international humanitarian and human rights law".